Carbon-Aware Optimal Power Flow: Introduction

-In practice, there are two main types of methods currently used for demand-side carbon accounting \cite{world2014scope2}: 1) the location-based method, which employs grid \emph{average} emission factors (AEFs) across long time horizons and large areas \cite{totalCA2021,world2014scope2} to account for electricity users' carbon footprints, and 2) the market-based method, which derives carbon emission factors purely based on clean power market instruments \cite{brander2018creative}, such as Renewable Energy Certificates (RECs) \cite{lau2008bottom} and Power Purchase Agreement (PPA) \cite{kansal2018introduction}.
-See \cite{ourvisionpaper} for a detailed introduction.
-This paper focuses on the location-based method, and the existing AEF-based carbon accounting schemes suffer from two critical limitations: 1) {lack of temporal and spatial granularity}, and 2) {disregard of actual electricity delivery through physical power networks} \cite{ourvisionpaper}.
+This paper focuses on the location-based method for attributional demand-side carbon accounting, while the existing AEF-based schemes suffer from two critical limitations: 1) {lack of temporal and spatial granularity}, and 2) {disregard of actual electricity delivery through physical power networks} \cite{ourvisionpaper}.
 Since the generation fuel mix in power systems constantly changes over time, the grid carbon intensities of electricity are dynamic and time-varying with significant daily and seasonal patterns \cite{miller2022hourly}.
 In addition, the grid carbon intensities vary geographically, as generators of different fuel types are distributed across various locations.
 Moreover, power grids feature specific network topologies and circuits through which power flows, physically connecting end-users with generators and impacting carbon emissions.
-Therefore, carbon accounting schemes require sufficient granularity and alignment with physical power grids to 1) reflect the temporal variations and spatial diversity in grid emissions; 2) provide precise and accurate carbon accounting results for end-users; and 3) effectively inform and incentivize grid decarbonization decisions.
+Therefore, carbon accounting schemes require sufficient granularity and alignment with physical power grids to 1) reflect the temporal variations and spatial diversity in grid emissions, 2) provide precise and accurate carbon accounting results for end-users, and 3) effectively inform and incentivize grid decarbonization decisions.
 See \cite{ourvisionpaper,totalCA2021,247epri2022} for more discussions and justifications.